 I Finally Discovered What Was Causing My Health Issues

-I finally became so fed up and frustrated with this hunger roller coaster that I decided I had to see someone about it.
-I went to see a holistic nutritionist and told her about my problems with excessive eating, sugar cravings and unwieldy hunger issues.
+I finally became so fed up and frustrated with these issues that I decided I had to see someone about it so I went to see a holistic nutritionist.

-If drastic blood sugar fluctuations go unchecked for too long, they can contribute to even worse problems like inflammation, metabolic syndrome, adrenal fatigue, high cortisol, hypothyroidism, and even in worse cases, diabetes. (source 1)
+If drastic blood sugar fluctuations go unchecked for too long, they can exacerbate or contribute to even worse problems like inflammation, metabolic syndrome, adrenal fatigue, high cortisol, hypothyroidism, and even in worse cases, diabetes.